JoaquimXG/CM4025-Enterprise-Web/README.md

 ## TODO

-1. Relations
-  - Eager loading for related queries, should be handled at the view level
 2. Finally..., endpoints for the standard API
+3. Eager loading for related queries, should be handled at the view level

 ### Maybe TODO (probably not for this project)